 T.S.
 Eliot, when faced with the task of writing "The Wasteland," had no idea where to begin, so he covered his bedroom walls with ideas and ultimately decided upon his starting point.
 You too can achieve this by outlining everything you wish to accomplish.
 By the time you’re done, you'll have a step-by-step guide on how to proceed with your ambitious writing project.

 Don't be scared to bounce your ideas off of others, or ask someone to brainstorm with you.
 While you can't steal their ideas, having someone to talk to can often lead to creating ideas you never thought possible, thereby ending your writer's block-induced creative drought.

-There you have it, the top ten tips for beating writer's block according to our manuscript editors.
+There you have it, the top ten tips for beating writer's block according to our book editors.
 We hope that at least one of these can be of help to you, since we, as writers ourselves, empathize with the creative plights of our fellow word warriors.
 Best of luck!

 Image source: kasgirl/Pixabay.com

 Get a Free Sample, or Get an Instant Quote and Place Your Order Below